 Erica graduated cum laude from the University of Pennsylvania Law School, where she was on the Editorial Board of the University of Pennsylvania Law Review and a member of the Order of the Coif.
 She also has a Public Policy Analysis Bachelor of Arts degree, magna cum laude, from Pomona College.

 Erica Lai is a commercial litigator focused on antitrust, class actions, and white collar defense.
 She has counseled corporate and governmental clients litigating at…

 University of Pennsylvania Law School (J.D., cum laude, 2008); Pomona College (B.A., magna cum laude, 2005).

-District of Columbia; State of California; Commonwealth of Virginia; U.S. Supreme Court; U.S. Court of Appeals for the Sixth Circuit; U.S. Court of Appeals for the Tenth Circuit; U.S. Court of Appeals for the Federal Circuit; U.S. District Court for the District of Columbia; U.S. District Court for the Eastern District of Michigan.
+District of Columbia; State of California; Commonwealth of Virginia; U.S. Supreme Court; U.S. Court of Appeals for the Sixth Circuit; U.S. Court of Appeals for the Tenth Circuit; U.S. Court of Appeals for the Federal Circuit; U.S. District Court for the District of Columbia; U.S. District Court for the Northern District of California; U.S. District Court for the Eastern District of Michigan.

 Activities and Affiliations

 Board Member, Vice President of Education, and Former Member of Policy and Advocacy, and Nominations Committees, Asian Pacific American Bar Association of the Greater Washington, D.C.
 Area